-Whether you are working remotely away from your co-workers, or in an office with two or two hundred others, one thing we have learned in the past year is that leaders are often the “make it or break it” component in the workplace.
+Whether you are working remotely away from your co-workers, or in an office with two or two hundred others, one thing we have learned in the past few years is that leaders are often the “make it or break it” component in the workplace.
 Companies that have thrived frequently have done so because leaders continued to engage, encourage and energize their teams.

 In the end, we are all in it together when it comes to surviving whatever life throws our way.
 Here are three critical touch points for leaders to endure the rough patches at work.